AdaCore/training_material/courses/rust_essentials/170_iterators/04-helper_methods.rst

 .. note::

-  Consumers are used to look at the collection as a whole
+  Consumers return a single result from the iteration

 -----------------------------
 Declarative Data Processing